 If you have some spare bullets, you can use steel wool to keep them in good shape.

 But steel wool cleaning isn’t limited to bullets.
 You can also use steel wool to polish brass hangers, jewelry, pipes, and pendants.

 However, be careful not to use steel wool on lacquered brass, as it’ll damage the finish.
 If you’re unsure if your brass is lacquered, err on caution and avoid using steel wool altogether.

 If you have a firearm, you may want to cold-blue it to protect it from rust.
 This is a method used to give guns or other metal weapons a dark finish without heat.
 To cold-blue your gun, use 0000 steel wool to remove the excess bluing solution on your weapon’s metal surface.

 Any imperfections will disappear almost immediately as you rub them with steel wool.
 Within minutes, you’ll have a gun that looks practically new again.

 I have used this method to restore an old revolver that has seen better days.
-Not only did it look like new, but the process was simple and didn’t require any special equipment.
+Not only did it look new, but the process was simple and didn’t require special equipment.